CC-Integrity/integrity.js/README.md

 **What happened next**: We realized we'd solved the universal React mobile performance problem.
 So we open-sourced it.

+**The v1.7.2 Fix**: When developers reported TypeScript/Flow annotation build errors, we fixed the entire package to be 100% JavaScript compatible while maintaining all functionality.

 ---

 ## 🧠 Technical Innovation